tingsu/DroidDefects/README.md

 Implementation details
 ----------------------

-The directory structure of defects4android is as follows:
+The directory structure of DroidDefects is as follows:

-    defects4android
+    DroidDefects
        |
-       |--- cases:                                Typical exception cases
+       |--- reproducible-cases:                  Reproducible exception cases
             |
             | -- adsdroid
                     |